192el-tech/notebooklm-cdb-learning/README.md

 **Observation**

 Combining multiple prompt engineering techniques significantly improved both the depth and the practical value of the response.
 Role Prompting encouraged a more professional and strategic perspective, Task Decomposition ensured that each decision factor was analyzed independently, Output Formatting produced a highly organized comparison, and Guardrails kept the response focused on the requested analysis.
 The resulting output evolved from a simple explanation into a structured decision-support guide requiring virtually no post-editing.

+### 🩹 Prompt Engineering Scars

+The prompt engineering process was iterative rather than linear.
+Throughout the experiments, several challenges required adjustments to the prompts and influenced the final approach.

+### 1. Similar Responses

+One of the first challenges was obtaining noticeably different results from small changes to the prompt.
+In some cases, simply rephrasing a question produced responses with very similar content.
+This showed that meaningful improvements often require changes to the instructions, structure, or constraints rather than wording alone.

+### 2. Controlling the Level of Detail

+More detailed prompts did not necessarily produce better study material.
+Some responses contained useful information but were too extensive for quick review.
+Introducing constraints such as concise explanations, beginner-friendly language, and predefined sections helped balance depth and readability.

+### 3. Structuring Information for Learning

+The initial responses were generally informative, but their format was not always optimized for studying.
+Techniques such as Output Formatting and structured instructions helped transform generic explanations into tables, categorized summaries, and decision frameworks.

+### 4. Controlling the Scope of the Analysis

+As the prompts became more sophisticated, there was a risk of the response becoming broader than the original objective.
+Explicitly defining the dimensions to analyze and restricting the response to the provided sources helped maintain focus and relevance.

+### Key Learning

+The main lesson from these challenges was that effective prompt engineering is an iterative process.
+Better results did not come from simply making prompts longer, but from defining the desired audience, structure, scope, and constraints according to the learning objective.